matimortari/secretkeepr/README.md

 # SecretKeepR 🗝️

 SecretKeepR is a secrets manager designed to help users and organizations securely manage and share environment variables.
 It provides access controls for managing projects, users, and encrypted secrets across multiple organizations.
+It also includes a command-line interface (CLI) for easy interaction with your secrets and projects.

 [**Check it out!** 🔍](https://secretkeepr.vercel.app)

+For detailed instructions on building and using the command-line interface, see [`cli/README.md`](./cli/README.md).

 ## 📦 Key Features